Managed Vs Unmanaged Ethernet Switch

 • VLANs (Virtual LANs): Segments the network into logical subnets, improving security and performance.
 VLANs allow you to separate traffic based on departments, security levels, or other criteria.

 • QoS (Quality of Service): Prioritizes specific types of network traffic, ensuring that critical applications receive sufficient bandwidth.
-For example, VoIP calls can be prioritized over less time-sensitive data transfers.
+As an example, VoIP calls can be prioritized over less time-sensitive data transfers.

 • Port Security: Implements various security measures such as MAC address filtering, preventing unauthorized devices from accessing the network.